MenkeTechnologies/zpwr/README.md

 ## Tmux prefix

-The default Tmux prefix key is C-X on a Mac so I can control inner tmux sessions on Linux (prefix is C-D) separately.
+The default Tmux prefix key is C-X on a Mac so I can control inner tmux sessions on Linux (prefix is C-B) separately.
 The left most segment of the tmux powerline status bar will be highlighted when the prefix is pressed.
-The Tmux prefix on Linux is the deffault C-B.
+The Tmux prefix on Linux is the default C-B.

-Always looking for contributors.

 ## Vim Plugins
 There are 67 vim plugins installed.
 One of which is vim-autosave.  `:u 0` in vim command(colon) mode will reset all changes in buffer which will then be autosaved.